Configuring the Apollo Router

 Safelisting with persisted queries

-You can enhance your graph's security by maintaining a persisted query list (PQL), an operation safelist made by your first-party apps.
+You can enhance your graph's security with GraphOS Router by maintaining a persisted query list (PQL), an operation safelist made by your first-party apps.
 As opposed to automatic persisted queries (APQ) where operations are automatically cached, operations must be preregistered to the PQL.
 Once configured, the router checks incoming requests against the PQL.

 See Safelisting with persisted queries for more information.